ritwik787/30-seconds-of-python-code/snippets/capitalize_every_word.md

 ### capitalize_every_word

-Capitalizes the first letter of every word in a string
+Capitalizes the first letter of every word in a string.

 Uses `str.title` to capitalize first letter of evry word in the string.